Skip to main content

 This scenario does not apply to 5G beamforming.
 5G mobile base station transmitters adjust their power up and down to be just sufficient to manage user demand.
 Transmitter power is determined by data demand, so to attract as much of the transmitter power resource available at any point in time, it is necessary to provide as much traffic load as possible on the 5G transmitter.

-To achieve a high traffic-load scenario, a 5G capable smart phone handset utilising the Ookla speed-test application was used to activate the 5G transmitter.
+To achieve a high traffic-load scenario, a 5G capable smart phone handset utilising the Ookla speed-test application is used to activate the 5G transmitter.
 Maximum base station transmitter demand from the mobile handset occurs during the download part of the speed test transaction, and EME is measured during this short interval of time during the download.

-As shown in Figure 1, to avoid measuring EME from the smartphone as much as possible, the phone is positioned no less than 3 metres behind the measurement probe to create a direct path for the beamform that intersects with the measurement probe.
+To avoid measuring EME from the smartphone as much as possible, the phone is positioned no less than 3 metres behind the measurement probes to create a direct path for the beamform that intersects with the measurement probes.
 It should also be noted that the smartphone transmitter is least active during the Ookla speed-test download transaction, further reducing its contribution to the EME measured result.

 The ACMA’s 5G beamforming methodology is specified and validated in IEC-62232: Revision 3, October 2022 - Determination of RF field strength, power density and SAR in the vicinity of base stations for the purpose of evaluating human exposure.